Carrots on Keto and a Carrot Cake Keto Muffins Recipe

-These keto carrot cake muffins are such a delectable treat – perfect for spring.
+These keto carrot cake muffins with optional cream cheese frosting are such a delectable low-carb keto dessert treat – perfect for spring, summer autumn and Winter.
 Made with nutty almond flour, sweet grated carrots, and aromatic spices, these muffins have the perfect flavor with just 4 grams of net carbs.
-Elevate them with an optional cream cheese frosting for a more decadent dessert (and even with the frosting, less than 5 grams of net carbs)!
+Elevate them with an optional cream cheese frosting for a more decadent keto dessert (and even with the frosting, less than 5 grams of net carbs)!

 Are carrots keto?